 On November 4, 2016, Cempra issued a press release announcing that NASDAQ has halted trading of the Company’s common stock.
 Cempra also announced that the FDA Antimicrobial Drugs Advisory Committee would meet that day to discuss the safety and efficacy of solithromycin to treat community-acquired bacterial pneumonia.

 On July 5, 2017, the Court appointed Lead Plaintiffs and Counsel.
 Lead Plaintiff filed an amended Complaint on August 16, 2017.
 On September 29, Defendants filed a Motion to Dismiss the amended Complaint.
-On October 26, 2018, the Court issued an Order granting Defendants' Motion to Dismiss.
+On October 26, 2018, the Court issued an Order granting Defendants' Motion to Dismiss and entered Judgment.
+On November 21, Lead Plaintiffs filed a Notice appealing the Orders merged into the Judgment.